-This cupcake bouquet design is simple yet creative way to display your cupcakes and perfect for special occasions like Mother’s Day or for that special someone’s birthday as a food gift.
+This cupcake bouquet design is a simple yet creative way to display your cupcakes and perfect for special occasions like Mother’s Day or for that special someone’s birthday as a food gift.
 You can experiment with colours and flavours of the buttercream and sponge.
 Make red roses for Valentine’s Day or white roses for a wedding gift.
-Once you’ve perfect this basic recipe and method for assembling your cakes in this fashionable manor you’ll want to try it over and over again.
-It’s best to make these cakes in advance, especially as assembling them like this may take some time to perfect.
+This recipe makes 20 mini cupcakes.

 - 100g unsalted butter